apache/metron/Upgrading.md

 ### [METRON-941: native PaloAlto parser corrupts message when having a comma in the payload](https://issues.apache.org/jira/browse/METRON-941)
-While modifying the PaloAlto log parser to support logs from newer PAN-OS version and to not break when a message payload contains a comma, some field names were change to extend the coverage, fix some duplicate names and change some field names to the Metron standard message format.
+While modifying the PaloAlto log parser to support logs from newer PAN-OS version and to not break when a message payload contains a comma, some field names were changed to extend the coverage, fix some duplicate names and change some field names to the Metron standard message format.